Matthews Asia Funds Board of Trustees

 Chief Investment Officer and Portfolio Manager

 Robert Horrocks is Chief Investment Officer and Portfolio Manager at Matthews Asia and has been a Matthews Asia Funds Trustee since 2018.
-He manages the firm's Asian Growth and Income Strategy and co-manages the Asia Dividend and Asia ex Japan Dividend Strategies.
+He manages the firm's Asian Growth and Income and Asia Value Strategies and co-manages the Asia Dividend and Asia ex Japan Dividend Strategies.
 As Chief Investment Officer, Robert oversees the firm's investment process and investment professionals and sets the research agenda for the investment team.
 Before joining Matthews Asia in 2008, Robert was Head of Research at Mirae Asset Management in Hong Kong.
 From 2003 to 2006, Robert served as Chief Investment Officer for Everbright Pramerica in China, establishing its quantitative investment process.
 He started his career as a Research Analyst with WI Carr Securities in Hong Kong before moving on to spend eight years working in several different Asian jurisdictions for Schroders, including stints as Country General Manager in Taiwan, Deputy Chief Investment Officer in Korea and Designated Chief Investment Officer in Shanghai.
 Robert earned his PhD in Chinese Economic History from Leeds University in the United Kingdom, and is fluent in Mandarin.

 Christopher Lee has been a Matthews Asia Funds Trustee since 2015, and has more than 20 years of global financial markets experience in managing derivative product development and marketing activities to institutional clients.
 He is currently a partner at FAA Investments, and also serves as an independent board director with a publicly traded company based in Australia.
 Previously, he has headed key units of two major investment banks, as Head of global markets investment products at Deutsche Bank and as Managing Director of equity derivatives at UBS Investment Bank in Hong Kong.